peering through the narrow slit of the Berlin Wall

 west german architecture cold war

-West German apartment building built during Cold War
+West German apartment building built during the Cold War

 west german architecture cold war